 Water may be stored and managed in surface or underground reservoirs in terms of a resource for future use, regulation or control.
 Conceptually, each water body accumulating water, or the layers therein, may be managed as a reservoir.
 Referring to a zone-based reservoir management storage reservoirs are also understood as stratified water bodies.

 Water bodies are observed using monitoring stations and observing posts.
 Almost all stations are physical artifacts, or collections of these.
 Yet, some stations may be fictive ones.
-Monitoring stations may be connected logically in hydrometric networks which usually represent a distinct unit of monitoring or reporting at local or regional scale.
-It is common practice to locate a monitoring station with respect to local landmarks and permanent reference points, or in relation to the extent of the monitored water body.
+Monitoring stations may be connected logically in hydrometric networks which represent a distinct basin that is the subject of monitoring or reporting at local or regional scale.
+It is common practice to locate a monitoring station in relation to local landmarks and permanent reference points, or in relation to the extent of the monitored water body.

 The Atmospheric Hydro Feature application schema (informative)